WhiteWolfKevin/RPHSP/README.md

 # Raspberry Pi Home Security Project
 This is a project I've been working on to use Raspberry Pis as a whole home security system.

+### BUGS
+**Known Bugs**
+Currently, the python module spidev-3.5 does NOT work with pi-rc522.
+You must use spidev-3.4 in order for the RFID reader to work.

 ### Keypad Pi
 **Raspberry Pi Pinout**
 ```